cirocosta/grafana-sync/README.md

 ### grafana-sync - Keeps your Grafana dashboards in sync

-At each time that it's run, `grafana-sync` gathers information about dashboards from a particular source of truth (a grafana deployment) and then updates the state the filesystem to reflect such source.
+At each time that it's run, `grafana-sync` gathers information about dashboards from a particular source of truth (a grafana deployment) and then updates the state of the filesystem to reflect such source.

 ps.: assumes use of the `folders` feature from grafana 5+